google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 parameters like `data = "all"` or `data="$expr"` will simply modify how the record is initialized.

-For `{delcall...}s` the process is mostly the same, but instead of invoking the callee constructor directly, we instead trigger deltemplate selection by invoking `RenderContext.getDelTemplate` which selects and constructs the target callee.
+For `{delcall...}`s the process is mostly the same, but instead of invoking the callee constructor directly, we instead trigger deltemplate selection by invoking `RenderContext.getDelTemplate` which selects and constructs the target callee.

-Optimizations and future work: * We should eliminate the `SoyDict` parameter map whenever possible.
+Optimizations and future work:

+*   We should eliminate the `SoyDict` parameter map whenever possible.
 Most calls pass a fixed set of params and in those cases we can eliminate allocations and map operations by just generating a specialized constructor in the callee.

 ### MSG\_NODE,MSG\_FALLBACK\_GROUP\_NODE